 Winn Claybaugh, founder and host of MASTERS Audio Club, has interviewed over 325 industry icons for MASTERS to date.
 The roster includes luminaries like Vidal Sassoon, actors Gary Sinise and Fran Drescher, Bravo TV's Tabatha Coffey, Sundance Channel's Push Girls, Southwest Airlines past president Colleen Barrett, TV and radio personality Leeza Gibbons, Olympic gold medalist Peter Vidmar, Paralympic champion Mike Schlappi, Millennial-generation expert Lisa Orrell, hearing impaired comedian and motivational speaker Kathy Buckley, University of Nebraska-Lincoln professor of school psychology and noted bullying expert Dr. Susan Swearer, Fred Jordan Mission president Willie Jordan, Teacher of the Year Michelle Shearer, and many others.

-A popular speaker having facilitated thousands of seminars, Winn is a frequent guest on national radio and a regular contributor to online publications that reach millions of subscribers, including Dr Laura.com, Beliefnet.com, HealthNewsDigest.com, BrandNewDad.com, Wellness.com, and SheKnows.com.
+A popular speaker having facilitated thousands of seminars, Winn has been the National Motivational Expert for Paul Mitchell, a frequent speaker at every major beauty industry event, and a speaker at the 2017 California Women's Conference.
+He is a frequent guest on national radio and a regular contributor to online publications that reach millions of subscribers, including Dr Laura.com, Beliefnet.com, HealthNewsDigest.com, BrandNewDad.com, Wellness.com, and SheKnows.com.

 Winn was the youngest person ever named to the North American Hairdressing Awards (NAHA) Hall of Leaders, a finalist in the Ernst and Young Entrepreneur of the Year Awards (Utah region), Friendly House's Humanitarian of the Year, and recipient of Thirst Project's 2015 Vision Award.
-From 2004 to 2015, Winn and his schools raised over $15.2 million for multiple charitable organizations, including Children's Miracle Network Hospitals, Morris Animal Foundation, Gary Sinise Foundation, Magic Johnson Foundation, Leeza Gibbons Memory Foundation, Larry King Cardiac Foundation, Habitat for Humanity, Food 4 Africa, hurricane relief, AIDS and breast cancer causes, City of Hope, the American Cancer Society, and many others.
+In 2016, American Salon named him one of the top five "Industry Leaders Who Helped Revolutionize Education," and in 2017 he received the Ellis Island Medal of Honor, one of the nation's most renowned awards.
+From 2004 to 2017, Winn and his schools raised over $18.2 million for multiple charitable organizations, including Children's Miracle Network Hospitals, Morris Animal Foundation, Gary Sinise Foundation, Magic Johnson Foundation, Leeza Gibbons Memory Foundation, Larry King Cardiac Foundation, Habitat for Humanity, Food 4 Africa, hurricane relief, AIDS and breast cancer causes, City of Hope, the American Cancer Society, and many others.
 For more info, visit www.winnclaybaugh.com.